Quick Answer

 Is home insurance required by law?

-Home insurance is not legally required by any U.S. state.
-However, if you have a mortgage, your lender — whether it is Chase, Bank of America, or another institution — will almost always require you to maintain an active homeowners insurance policy as a condition of the loan.
+No U.S. state legally requires home insurance.
+However, if you have a mortgage, your lender, whether it is Chase, Bank of America, or another institution, will almost always require you to maintain an active homeowners insurance policy as a condition of the loan.
 Without coverage, your lender may purchase force-placed insurance on your behalf, which is typically more expensive and offers less protection.

 What is a home insurance deductible?